The story of Jim Graham and how he came to learn that his father was a Catholic priest, Father Thomas Sullivan.

-Graham’s journey into his paternity kicked off 25 years ago when the people who he believed to be his aunt and uncle shared an obituary with him.
+Graham’s journey into his paternity kicked off 25 years earlier when the people who he believed to be his aunt and uncle shared an obituary with him.
 At the time, Graham was 48 years old.
 The man pictured in the obituary looked just like him.

-“They said to me, ‘This man may be your father, but we don’t know.
+“They said to me, ‘This man maybe your father, but we don’t know.
 Only the principals know and they’re all dead,’” Graham said.
 Graham’s mother had died the same year, so she was not able to answer any questions either.

 From that fateful news in December 1993, Graham’s mission was clear.
 He embarked on a decade's long journey to determine whether or not Father Sullivan was his biological father.
 He knocked on doors, followed leads, and asked all the questions he could.

-Graham believes the Catholic Church worked to cover up Father Sullivan’s paternity, and he discovered correspondence that backed up his belief.
+Graham believes the Catholic Church worked to cover-up Father Sullivan’s paternity, and he discovered correspondence that backed up his belief.
 The paternity would have been scandalous for the 1940s Catholic Church: not only did Father Sullivan have an affair with Graham’s mother, but she was also married at the time.

 In a series of tweets published prior to the DNA test results, Graham shared what information he was able to piece together.

 "WANTED", the UNION ON THE RUN.
 Not your typical Catholic family in the conservative post war era of 1946.
 A priest who broke the vow of celibacy.
 A woman who broke her marriage vows, leaving two daughters and a husband behind.
 Me, their offspring, a toddler aged 15 months. pic.twitter.com/9wnBTHfbtp— Jim Graham (@jim_jimgraham45) August 21, 2018

 Jim's mother Helen and Father Sullivan attempted to run away together to raise baby Jim.
 Their plans were thwarted, however, and Jim was surrendered to an orphanage in New York City.